modzso/reporter/README.md

 * CsvParser handles the parsing of the input data.
 It returns a map of Employees, where all properties are already set.
 * Reporter creates the report.
 It receives the map of Employees, executes multiple checks (Is there a CEO?, are there multiple CEOs?)
 If these checks don't fail, creates the report.
 * ReporterApplication is the mail class, it is checking the program arguments, and prints the report to the standard output.

+### 2025.01.02
+Added new report about employee(s) who are not in the hierarchy of the CEO.
+This can only happen if there are loops (e.g.: Employee1 is the manager of Employee2, while Employee2 is the manager of Employee1).